iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ## Who do I talk to? ##

-* Repo owner or admin - jacek.janczura [at] knowledgex.com
+* Repo owner or admin
 * Open an issue in this repo